 Postcards are thick enough to write messages and senders without using an envelope.
 The sizes of postcards that are made can vary from A6, A5, and A4.
-You can make your postcards in Singapore postcard printing.
 The following are things you should avoid if you are going to make your own postcards.
 Read it until it’s finished.

 1. Not So Engaging and Appealing Design